Archive of Our Own

 What is Archive of Our Own?

-However over the years, there has been plenty of user frustration over its confusing navigation and busy UI, leading to people seek out other competitors.
-In this project, I researched, interviewed, and built a final prototype to solve for the site's cluttered design.
+However over the years, there has been plenty of user frustration over its confusing navigation and busy UI.
+In this project, I will asses the quality of Archive's current site and redesign its UI and in-site search engine based on user feedback:

 UI redesign + optimize in-search engine